NaturalHistoryMuseum/splitgill/docs/fundamentals/mongodb_model.md

 ## Collections
-Each set of data (referred to by the library as a `database`) is stored in two collections.
+Each set of data (referred to by the library as a `database`) is stored in a collection.
-A _data_ collection and a _config_ collection.

-Each `database` gets a name which is then used to define the data and config collections like so:
+Each `database` gets a name which is then used to define this single data collection, like so:

 - `data-{name}`
-- `config-{name}`

 All collections are stored in the Splitgill managed MongoDB database called `sg`.

-Additionally, a `status` collections is maintained with some basic information about each `database` Splitgill is managing.

-There is only one `status` collection for all the managed `databases`.
+In addition to each data collection, two "system" collections exist, one called `options`, and one called `locks`.
+These are used to manage each database's parsing options and locking respectively.

 ### Data Collection Model
 Each document in a data collection represents one record including its current and